jdlph/MIOCSV/README.md

 1. multithreading
 2. memory mapping

-As the underlying linear search in parsing indicates a sequential operation, **multithreading** might be useless and even cause contention problems unless multiple files are being processed at the same time.
+As the underlying linear search in parsing indicates a sequential operation, **multithreading** might be moot and even cause contention problems unless there are independent partitions (see [mio::StringReader.getline_async()](https://github.com/wxinix/wxlib/blob/main/mio/include/mio/stringreader.hpp) for illustration).

 **Memory mapping** is another and natural way to increase I/O performance, especially for large files, by reducing I/O data movement (i.e., copy) and enabling way faster access operations.
 It allows a process (e.g., our CSV parser) to access a file and directly incorporate file data into the process address space without copying the data itself into a data buffer (e.g., std::ifstream in C++).